trin1t/iotdb/docs/UserGuide/UDF-Library/Time-Series-Forecast.md

 **Output Series:** Output a single series.
 The type is DOUBLE.

 **Note:** This function ignores NaN values.
 Data points are considered with equal time interval.
 User may resample first before doing decomposition.

+### Model Explanation

+Classical model supposes the time series as overlay of seasonal effect on overall trend.
+The seasonal effect means the periodic change of data.
+For example, data may fluctuate with a period of four seasons, or twelve months, and so on.
+Classical model treats data as the addition or multiplication of trending term and seasonal term.
+And the reminder is residual.
+If we note the original time series data as $$Y_t$$, trending term as $$T_t$$, seasonal term as $$S_t$$, residual as $$R_t$$, then classical model can be written as
+$$
+Y_t = T_t + S_t + R_t\newline
+Y_t = T_t * S_t * R_t
+$$

+In classical model, trending item at a certain moment is mere the moving average centering at this moment, with window length equal to the length of period.
+(If the window length is an even number, then it is added by one, while the weight of data at the margin of window decreases by half.)
+If you suppose to get a linear trend, please try Holt-Winters function.

+Seasonal item is the arithmetical mean of data at the same phase position of a period, removing trending term.
+For example, a time series has a period of four seasons.
+After the trending term is removed, the arithmetical mean of all data in spring is the seasonal item in spring.
+Therefore, seasonal item repeats periodically.

+The advantage of this model lies in its simplicity, so calculation takes very little time.
+For more robustness, you may try STL function for decomposition.
+The disadvantage is that there are undecomposable points at the beginning and the end of original series, which lasts half of the window length separately.
+If you merely desire trending item, you may use MvAvg function in Data Profiling package instead.

 ### Examples